marekhudyma/marekhudyma.github.io/_posts/2018-12-01-integration-tests-with-testcontainers.md

 # How to start working with testcointainers library

-One way of creating tests is extending abstract test class like example below.
+One way of creating tests is extending abstract test class like the example below.
 It contains static references to docker containers.
 In `static` block, we start all images.
 ```
 @ExtendWith(SpringExtension.class)